SoulKa/cds-s-2021/tasks/mopp-2018-t3-himeno/README.md

 - substituted the many occurances of `m->at(n,r,c,d)` by precalculated memory offsets
 - remove all matrices except `wrk` and `p` since they were useless
 - only calculate `gosa` in the last iteration
+- removed the `n` property/layer from matrices as it is unused now
+- shrinked the matrices by 2 since the outmost values of each row, column or depth never change.
+With this change the pointers to the values that is worked on are ever-increasing
+- **Important one:** Made an atomic variable that contains the next row for a thread to work on.
+This is different to the algorithm before because the threads work on memory that is close to one another.
+This should reduce cache misses when having many threads.
+Also the working range for each thread was badly selected.
+Before, every thread got a range of **depths** to work on, instead a thread should have a range of **rows** to work on since data in rows is subsequent in memory while it is not for subsequent depths.

 ## Problems